Webpolka/oc_theme_creator_4.1.0.0/README.md

-    name     - The name of the theme (Theme or theme_ prefixes omitting). out_dir  - The path to the system/storage/marketplace directory or another one if you wish. out_file - The path to the archived ${theme_name}.ocmod.zip file if ends up with .zip. author   - Name of the theme's author, default is "Yaro". url      - Link to the website of the theme's author, default is https://code.yaro.page/. version  - The version, default is 1.0.
+    name     - The name of the theme (Theme or theme_ prefixes omitting). out_dir  - The path to the system/storage/marketplace directory or another one if you wish. out_file - The path to the archived ${theme_name}.ocmod.zip file if ends up with .zip. author   - Name of the theme's author, default is "Weblegko". url      - Link to the website of the theme's author, default is https://weblegko.ru/. version  - The version, default is 1.0.
 ```
 ![Terminal](./docs/01-terminal.png)